themeldingwars/Firefall-DISASM-Name-Manager/README.md

-﻿# Firefall DISM Name Manager
+﻿# Firefall DISAM Name Manager
-*Firefall DISM Name Manager is an application to easily manage Firefall subroutine names for disassemblers*
+*Firefall DISAM Name Manager is an application to easily manage Firefall subroutine names for disassemblers*

 The goal of this tool is to allow for improving the ability to share research while reverse engineering the client.
 Utilizing a simple file format for data transfer and supporting the ability to import from and export to common tools, sharing work is faster.